pote/gpm/README.md

 Go Package Manager makes no assumptions about your dependencies and supports Git, Bazaar and Mercurial hosted Go packages, for a smoother workflow be sure to check out [gvp](https://github.com/pote/gvp) - the Go Versioning Packager which  provides dependency isolation for your projects.

+### Install it in OSX with Homebrew

+    $ brew install gpm

+### Install it manually on *nix

+    $ git clone https://github.com/pote/gpm.git && cd gpm
+    $ git checkout v1.0.1 # You can ignore this part if you want to install HEAD.
+    $ ./configure
+    $ make install

 ## The Godeps file

 `gpm` expects you to have a file called `Godeps` in the root of your Go application in the format `<import path> <tag/revision>`.